 Did you know....

 Buttercup was introduced into the family in 2014.
-She stands 14 feet, overlooking the front of the farm.
+She stands 14 feet.
+She is currently in the process of relocating on the farm.
 It is she that we use to promote the farm, the dairy industry, and the agriculture industry as a whole.
 Listed below are some fun facts.

 Over 50% of Jerseyland's herd are registered

 The Jersey is the second most common breed under the Holstein

 Jersey milk is commonly used to make cheese and butter

 The Jersey can be found in other countries like: Canada and Africa

 A Jersey Cow can be all different shades of brown, but still be considered a Jersey